How to Use Least Visitor Count Long Tail Keywords?

 Long Tail Keywords

-As the long-tail keywords are trending now these days, many bloggers tend to use them.
+As long-tail keywords are trending now these days, many bloggers tend to use them.
 Even beginners make use of them in blog posts and make some mistakes.
-If we want to draw huge traffic with long-tail keywords, there should be few things taken into consideration.
+If we want to draw huge traffic with long-tail keywords, there should be a few things taken into consideration.
 I will discuss them further in this article.
-Moreover, I will educate you with few mistakes that usually beginners make while choosing the right long-tail keywords.
+Moreover, I will educate you on a few mistakes that usually beginners make while choosing the right long-tail keywords.

 Long-tail keywords are more specific keywords than generic keyword phrases.
 They contain more than 2 words and often precisely specify the searcher’s query.
 These keywords generally draw less traffic, but most of the traffic which comes from them has the capability of higher conversions.